Ancient Vessels

 This primarily wood model of the SS Oceanic features:

-- Home port's name under the ship's name.
+- Home port's name under the ship's name on the stern.
 This is basic yet many mediocre producers miss.

 - The dome is correctly comprised of many overlapped pieces.